lk-geimfari/awesomo/languages/C++.md

 <br><br>

+[**Wicked Engine**](https://github.com/turanszkij/WickedEngine) is an open-source game engine written in C++.
+The main focus is to be easy to set up and use, light weight, high performance, and graphically advanced.
+The full source code is provided with the MIT license, which means, anyone is free to use it for anything without additional considerations.

+<br><br>

 [**wxWidgets**](https://github.com/wxWidgets/wxWidgets) is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
 It has popular language bindings for Python, Perl, Ruby and many other languages, and unlike other cross-platform toolkits, wxWidgets gives applications a truly native look and feel because it uses the platform's native API rather than emulating the GUI.
 It's also extensive, free, open-source and mature.